is not having IP more expensive than having IP?

 A large corporation, “B”, became interested in “A” ’s markets, material and methods of manufacture.
 “B” did not enter the space at the outset.
 Rather, they waited until “A” validated the market.
 “B” was however investing in R&D and knew “A” ’s IP position.

 Shortly after “A” went cash flow positive awareness hit a critical mass, customers were reassured by their improving finances and revenues began to accelerate.
-At this point all of “A” ‘s licensed patents were expired and “B” decides to enter the market.
+But … “A”’s licensed patents were now expired and “B” decided to enter the market.

 The above may seem far fetched, but it isn’t.
 A well funded corporation with a sophisticated IP strategy can present a serious obstacle to a revenue stream.
 It has been said that all decisions are business decisions.
 However, a short-term business decision can lead to a longer term IP problem.
-A company needs to decide what is absolutely critical for survival and when they can invest in longer term prosperity.
+Companies need to decide what is absolutely critical for survival and when to invest in longer term prosperity.